 Matt: You should study this before you erringly make your assertions.

 Jess: In what way are they verified by history, Matt?

 Matt: And I can tell that you have not seriously looked into the issue.
-Herod is real, the two high priests, etc., verified in history.
+Herod is real--the two high priests, etc., are verified in history.
 Now, I have given you evidence consistent with what you required, and yet you reject it.

 Jess: So are all books of historical fiction accurate in every regard, Matt?

 Matt: So, you assume the Bible is historical fiction and ask a question based on that assertion?
 That is begging the question.
 Just because your presupposition won't allow you to accept the resurrection does not negate its reality.

 Jess: No, I'm asking you if it is possible to write an account, in the first person, using historical events?

 Jess: Has that happened before?
 And are all historical events related in such a work always factual?

 Matt: But, have you done ANY research into the authorship and contemporary aspect of them related to their times of writings?

 Matt: I am asking you if you have done the homework.
 Have you?
 Have you looked at the evidence?
 Have you looked into the reasons why they are authentic?
 Or are you simply believing, by faith, what others have told you?